-Receiving healthcare from doctors who understand Métis culture is essential to the overall health and wellness of our community.
-The AIVCC virtually connects Métis Albertans with family doctors who are experienced in providing Indigenous and culturally-safe health care.
+The AIVCC virtually connects Métis Albertans with family doctors who are experienced with providing Indigenous and culturally safe health care.
 All appointments happen by phone or Zoom video conferencing.

 Indian Residential School Survivors Society and Hotline